Travel guide

 eSIM for Zurich: internet from the airport on your getaway

-Zurich is a gateway to Switzerland and one of Europe's most expensive cities, so the last thing you want is to add a roaming bill to your trip.
-With an eSIM for Zurich, you'll land at the airport already connected, with Google Maps to navigate the old town and data for your day trips.
-In this guide, you'll see the coverage in the city, how many GB to take, and why a Swiss eSIM is your best ally here.
+Zurich is the gateway to Switzerland and one of the most expensive cities in Europe, so the last thing you want is to add a roaming bill to your trip.
+With an eSIM for Zurich, you land at the airport already connected, with Google Maps to navigate the old town and data for your day trips.
+In this guide, you'll see the coverage in the city, how many GB to take, and why a Switzerland eSIM is your best ally here.

 An eSIM for Zurich is a digital data plan that you install on your phone before traveling and activate upon arrival.
 It connects you to Swiss networks in 1 minute, without a physical card or stores.
 Since Zurich is in Switzerland, the plan you need is a Switzerland eSIM: it covers the city and the entire country.

 The key that many overlook is this: there is no "Zurich-only" eSIM, just as there is no "Barcelona-only" eSIM.
-Plans are sold by country, so for your Zurich getaway, you buy a Switzerland eSIM and that gives you coverage in the city, at the airport, and on any excursions you make to the rest of the country.
-This is an advantage: with the same card, you can go up the Uetliberg, escape to Lucerne, or visit the Rhine Falls without changing anything.
-You have all the plan details in the eSIM for Switzerland guide.
+Plans are sold by country, so for your Zurich getaway, you buy a Switzerland eSIM and with that, you have coverage in the city, at the airport, and on any excursion you take to the rest of the country.
+This is an advantage: with the same card, you can go up Uetliberg, escape to Lucerne, or visit the Rhine Falls without changing anything.
+You have all the plan details in the Switzerland eSIM that covers the entire country.

 Photo: Ahmet Yüksek ✪ · Pexels